New Heights Show on Education

-The NHEG Radio Show is a internet radio programs in which the hosts cover various topics of education for Home, Charter and Public School families in Ohio.
-These Communities include Paulding, Defiance, Van Wert, Delphos, Lima, Putnam County, Wauseon and Napoleon.
+The NHEG Radio Show is an internet radio program in which the hosts cover various topics of education for Home, Charter and Public School families in Ohio and beyond.
+Local communities include Paulding, Defiance, Bryan, Van Wert, Delphos, Lima, Putnam County, Wauseon and Napoleon.

 Briana enjoys learning French and hopes to travel to France next summer to practice via verbal communication.
 This is her first year with New Heights Educational Group as a volunteer Internet radio host, and she is excited to try out her skills in radio broadcasting.
 In the future, she hopes to study journalism and business in college.

 Charlotte McGuire is the proud wife of Arthur L. McGuire, Sr. for 41 years.
 A mother of two adult children Arthur, Jr. and Ashley, she is now the doting grandmother of Jay Ruel and Hannah Elizabeth.
 Charlotte sees herself as a visionary, collaborative leader with over 40 years of public service experience.
 Her heart and life’s work has always been to make a difference for the community’s most vulnerable gifts, from children to senior citizens.

 She has directed and advocated holistic services and resources for families as the Chief Executive of Project Impact-Dayton, Inc., the Senior Resource Connection of Greater Dayton and most recently as the Program Director of Reclaiming Futures for Montgomery County Juvenile Courts.
 A 12-year champion for Reclaiming Futures, Charlotte and her team led and sustained integrated system reforms focused on creating positive futures with court-involved youth and their families by building community solutions.